CIS-566-Fall-2023/hw04-stylization/README.md

 # hw04-stylization

 ## Project Overview:
 In this assignment, you will use a 2D concept art piece as inspiration to create a stylized 3D scene in Unity.
-This will give you the chance to learn more about stylized techniques used to try replicate 2D art techniques in 3D, as well as explore real-time rendering in Unity.
+This will give you the opportunity to explore transforming concepts into graphics rendered in realtime, as well as explore rendering in Unity.

 ## Picking a piece of concept art
+Choose a simple illustration to guide your stylization.
+Choose a relatively simple piece of art THAT INCLUDES OUTLINES.
+Here are some examples of styles that will work well.
+Feel ffree to choose one of these, but we encourage your to pick your own.
+[EXAMPLE IMAGES]

-## A More Interesting Toon Shader
+## More Interesting Surface and Shadow Shader
-1. Make your own shadow texture!
-2. ...
+Based on your concept art, let's create a custom surface shader for the objects in your scene.
+This should include the following:
+Surface shading:
+  * Surface shading that conveys the effects of different amount of light on the surface of the objects.
+This should be more complex than our three tone lab toon shader.
+  * A SPECIAL second shader that adds a glow, a highlight or some other special effect that
+Shadows:
+* Interesting rendering of shadows.
+This could be a texture, simplified or warped shapes.

 ## Depth and Normal Based Outlines
 1. Create render features for sourcing custom depth and normal maps of select objects in your scene